 Is It Safe for Americans to Travel to Colombia in 2026?

-Is it safe to travel to Colombia?
 Yes.
 And here’s the full, honest answer — no sugarcoating, no fearmongering.

 Colombia has one of the most unfair reputations in travel.
 A country of 52 million people, 1.2 million foreign visitors to Medellín alone in 2025, and a city whose homicide rate is now lower than Indianapolis gets tarred with the same brush it wore in 1993.
-This post exists to cut through that noise with real data, real context, and real advice from people who live and work here every day.
+This page exists to cut through that noise with real data, real context, and real advice from people who live and work here every day.

 If you’re an American sitting at home Googling whether Colombia is safe enough to visit, this is the most honest answer you’re going to find.